Materials

 Bending the bar in preparation for fire welding the beak

-Fire welding the fold together by heating the bar up to its melting point and tapping it together so it joins into one piece - amazing metal!
+Fire welding the fold together by heating the bar close to its melting point and tapping it together so it joins into one piece - amazing metal!

 The bird after fire welding and marking the eye with the O punch